Patrice Rushen

 Cultural impact

-Rushen's songs are sampled often in other artists' music.
+Rushen's songs are often sampled in other artists' music.
 The chorus from "Forget Me Nots" was used as the music for the 1997 song "Men in Black".
 Rushen was credited as writer and composer, along with Will Smith and Terri McFadden.
 The same chorus can be heard in George Michael's song "Fastlove".
-"Forget Me Nots" previously found its way into the trampolining scene in the film Big.
-Her song "Haven't You Heard" was sampled in Kirk Franklin's Looking For You from the Norbit soundtrack.
-In 2021 her song "Forget Me Nots" was used in a dance challenge on TikTok.
+"Forget Me Nots" previously found its way into the trampolining scene in the 1988 film Big.
+Her song "Haven't You Heard" was sampled in Kirk Franklin's "Looking For You" from the Norbit soundtrack.
+In 2021, "Forget Me Nots" was used in a dance challenge on TikTok.

 Rushen was the first woman to serve as music director for the 46th, 47th, and 48th Grammy Awards.
 She was the only woman music director/conductor/arranger for a late-night show titled The Midnight Hour, which aired on CBS in 1990.
+She is a classically trained pianist and composer: her Fanfare and Fantaisie has been recorded by the Wisconsin Chamber Orchestra, conducted by Andrew Sewell.

 Awards